HaktanM/S-PGO/ReadMe.md

 ## Time Benchmarking
+To evaluate the effectiveness of our CUDA implementation, we report the elapsed time for a single optimization step, comparing both the Python and CUDA implementations in the table.

 | Test   | Key Frames | Landmarks per Frame | Total Measurements | CPU Time (ms) | CUDA Time (ms) |
 | ------ | ---------- | ------------------- | ------------------ | ------------- | -------------- |
 | Test 1 | 3          | 48                  | 1,728              | 135           | 2.20           |